Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Experimental Details

 \textbf{Shortcut Model.} To compare the reproducibility with shortcut models, we train the network under the same ablation settings.
 We utilize an EMA network as a teacher with its CFG approach at $\omega=1.5$.
 Note that its guidance method shares an idea with iSD-U (\cref{proof:cfg-fmm}).
 Under this setup, iSD-U attains stronger quantitative results, as shown in \cref{tab:suppl-training}.

-We hypothesize that the performance gap between the Shortcut Model and the iSD-U may arise from the step-size discretization in the Shortcut Model, which introduces an asymptotic gap relative to continuous-time formulations.
+We hypothesize that the performance gap between the Shortcut Model and iSD-U may arise from the step-size discretization in the Shortcut Model, which introduces an asymptotic gap relative to continuous-time formulations.
 Given the behaviors seen in iSD-U under different $\omega$ values, it is plausible that the Shortcut Model may experience increased training sensitivity as $\omega$ becomes larger.
-However, the training dynamics of shortcut models are stable enough that adaptive weighting is not necessary in this case.
-A Shortcut Model-like objective in a continuous-time setting may offer a more streamlined and stable alternative.
-Furthermore, as iSD-T shows the best results and provides solid theoretical grounding, applying the iSD-T Pre-CFG scheme to shortcut approaches provides a promising future direction.
+As iSD-T shows the best results and provides solid theoretical grounding, applying the iSD-T Pre-CFG scheme to shortcut approaches provides a promising future direction.

-\textbf{FACM.} As a concurrent work, FACM~\cite{facm} suggests \textit{flow-anchoring}, which jointly trains the network with the flow matching objective to provide an anchored training signal.
+\textbf{FACM.} As a concurrent work, FACM~\citep{facm} suggests \textit{flow-anchoring}, which jointly trains the network with the flow matching objective to provide an anchored training signal.
 This anchored signal is introduced to prevent degenerate model collapse and enable training from scratch.
 To compare with our method, we train FACM under our ablation settings.
 As shown in \cref{tab:suppl-training}, FACM also reduces the variance of the resulting metrics compared to the baseline, and is on par with our methods in reproducibility.
 It can be viewed as a weak version of the time-condition relaxation, which relaxes the condition to $s\in\{0, t\}$ rather than $s = 0$.
-Not only does this align with our hypothesis, but \cref{fig:landscape} also demonstrates that the joint training of flow matching reduces loss spikes and variance, making the training from scratch easier.
-This supports the effect of the flow-anchoring in the landspace perspective, and further supports our strong version of the relaxation.
+Not only does this align with our hypothesis, but \cref{fig:landscape} also demonstrates that the joint training of flow matching exhibits lower loss spikes and variance, making the training from scratch easier.
+This supports the effect of flow-anchoring in the landscape perspective, and further supports our strong version of the relaxation.